tsusanka/vagrant-lamp-server/README.md

 ### Get ready

 - clone this repository and enter the directory
+- copy `.vagrantuser.example` and rename it to `.vagrantuser`
+- set the working directory, for example `/home/tomas/Work/`
-- if you have 32bit system rename `Vagrantfile.32bit.example` to `Vagrantfile`
+- if you have 32bit system, use the box settings hidden in the comments
-- if you have 64bit system and you enabled the 64bit virtualization support in BIOS rename `Vagrantfile.64bit.example` to `Vagrantfile`
+- if you have 64bit system, make sure you have enabled the 64bit virtualization support
- - *If you forget to enable the virtualization support the OS will freeze during the boot with no error message.*
+ - *If you forget to enable the virtualization support, the OS will freeze during the boot with no error message.*
-- In Vagrantfile replace `<YOUR WORK DIRECTORY>` string with your work directory.
-For example `/home/tomas/Work/`

 ### Run it